skip to content

 How to Find a Supervisor

 There is a list of research projects available in Cambridge whose Principal Investigators (PIs) are willing to host an OxCam Scholar and collaborate with a named NIH Mentor.
-This list is on the NIH website and is a major tool in helping candidates identify research opportunities in Cambridge.
+This list is on the NIH website and is a major tool in helping you identify research opportunities in Cambridge.
 Candidates are encouraged to approach PIs directly to discuss their research interests and proposals.
 Contact the Programme Administrator in Cambridge for more information and introductions.

 PI Ambassadors can also provide advice and guidance to help candidates select the most appropriate Cambridge PI for their area of research interest.
-Candidates are encouraged to make direct contact with any of the Ambassadors listed below and visit the Postgraduate Students website.
+You are encouraged to make direct contact with any of the Ambassadors listed below and visit the Postgraduate Students website.

 Professor Clare Bryant, Professor of Innate Immunity